-We don’t really know what the source of between-estimator variability is – beyond the fact that the two estimators use somewhat different information and are mathematically different.
+The between-estimator variability arises because the two estimators use somewhat different information and are mathematically different.
+However, their performance in terms of inferential accuracy and precision is pleasingly similar.
 I find it a bit confusing in figure 3 (which I find hard to read), but it seems like the mean bias increases for larger samples sizes, in particular for the crosses (CCR)?

-The bias does not increase.
-We have added these words to the caption: “From left to right, the mean percentage difference within each of the three groups of estimates is 2.8, 2.9 and 2.4 in the case of the LCE estimator, and 1.3, 3.0 and 2.8 in the case of the CCR estimator” In the discussion, you state: “For UAV surveys of non-diving animals, including land surveys, the parameters \tau and \gamma are not needed,”, but one could come up with an availability process for terrestrial animals too… even without animal movement, a forward-facing camera might not see an animal obstructed by a bush that is visible to a backward-facing camera… will this be able to be accounted for?
+We have added the mean values to the caption: “From left to right, the mean percentage difference within each of the three groups of estimates is 2.8, 2.9 and 2.4 in the case of the LCE estimator, and 1.3, 3.0 and 2.8 in the case of the CCR estimator.”
+The CCR estimator is expected to be asymptotically consistent, but a more thorough assessment of CCR performance with sample size is beyond the scope of this paper which is primarily focused on developing the LCE estimator.
+In the discussion, you state: “For UAV surveys of non-diving animals, including land surveys, the parameters tau and gamma are not needed”, but one could come up with an availability process for terrestrial animals too… even without animal movement, a forward-facing camera might not see an animal obstructed by a bush that is visible to a backward-facing camera… will this be able to be accounted for?

-It seems to us that it would not in general be sensible to model the availability process as a Markov process when availability is determined by whether or not the view of an animal is obscured (by bush, or whatever).
-Better to treat the probability of being obscured or not as part of the observation process and in this case the probability that an animal is obscured by bush would be reflected in the estimate of the parameter p.
+In this situation it would be better to treat the probability of being obscured or not as part of the observation process, so the probability that an animal is obscured by a bush would be reflected in the estimate of the parameter p.
+The parameters tau and gamma are specific to the Markov availability process we have described for diving behaviour.

-We have added this sentence: “When animals on a terrestrial survey are missed because view of them is obscured (by bush, for example), the probability of being obscured would be reflected in the estimate of p.”
+We have added this sentence: “When animals on a terrestrial survey are missed because the view of them is obscured (by a bush, for example), the probability of being obscured would be reflected in the estimate of p.”
 Specific comments: In page 2, I suggest “aircraft's path projected on the ground” would be more accurate than just “aircraft's path”

-Done In page 3, while the example “and birds or amphibians may be available only when vocalizing” is correct, it does not apply in the case of cameras, so since this is the 3rd example, I’d remove it?
+Done, thanks.
+In page 3, while the example “and birds or amphibians may be available only when vocalizing” is correct, it does not apply in the case of cameras, so since this is the 3rd example, I’d remove it?

-We want to keep it because we see (and in fact are pursuing) applications of LCE-type estimators in acoustic surveys.
+We would like to keep this because we are currently pursuing applications of LCE-type estimators in acoustic surveys.
 We have split off the birds and amphibians into a new sentence: “For example, whales are unavailable while diving, and seals are unavailable at haul-out sites while they are at sea.
-Or, in the case of acoustic surveys of calling animals, animals are only available when vocalising.”
+In the case of acoustic surveys of calling animals, animals are only available when vocalising.”
 In page 4, should “in whether animals detected in similar locations by the two cameras is the same animal” be “in whether animals detected in similar locations by the two cameras are the same animal”?
 Difficult one, the correct would depend on whether there are 2 animals or 1, which we don’t know!
 If you replace “animals” by “detections” my suggestion works though.

+Good point.
 Changed to “there is uncertainty in whether detections in similar locations by the two cameras are the same animal or two different animals”.
 Page 6, something is wrong with “Zhang et al., ress”

 Fixed, with updated citation.
 In page 9, perhaps better to be explicit and replace “so that only animals in the `up' state can be detected” by “so that only animals in the `up' and `in' state can be detected”